HuynhKhanh1402/FileManagementTUI/README.md

 - This is an educational project demonstrating C programming with ncurses
 - Use caution when deleting files - there's no undo!
 - Directory deletion only works for empty directories
+- **No external dependencies** for file viewing - built-in viewer included
+- File editing requires nano or vim to be installed
 - Tested on Linux with ncurses library

 ## 🛠️ Development